 Step Action 1 Total the counted resources owned by the customer and community spouse.
 2 Subtract the amount of the couple's CSRD.
-Compare the remainder to the ALTCS resource limit for a single person of \$2,000.
+3 Compare the result to the ALTCS resource limit for a single person of \$2,000.

 See Initial Rules Calculation for an example.